 - Customer focus.
 During Phase I through Phase III, PPL Electric Utilities has consistently focused on the customer and improved its programs to meet changing customer and market preferences.
 The Company designed its portfolio to educate and empower customers to take actions that save energy and money by providing personalized customer service, accelerated rebate processing, and clear and easy-to-understand program information on its website and program applications.
 Phase IV will continue to build on the virtual strategies the Company began in Phase III for the sake of customer safety and convenience.
 Through the Plan, PPL Electric Utilities offers a diverse range of information, education, and incentives to help its customers engage in energy efficiency and make informed, sustainable choices that will have a lasting impact on their energy costs. - Compliance with Act 129.
 Consistent with the requirements of Act 129 and the Implementation Order, PPL Electric Utilities developed a portfolio of cost-effective energy efficiency programs that consider stakeholders' input and will generate the energy savings and peak demand reductions needed to meet the goals required by Act 129 and the Commission.
-The Plan is designed to exceed PPL Electric Utilities' compliance targets by approximately 39% MWh and 8% MW and within the budget cap. - Flexibility to address changing market conditions.
+The Plan is designed to exceed PPL Electric Utilities' compliance targets by approximately 44% MWh and 10% MW and within the budget cap. - Flexibility to address changing market conditions.
 PPL Electric Utilities designed its Plan to achieve its EE&C targets within its designated budget cap even as market conditions and customer preferences change over time.
 The Company achieves this objective through specific actions: - Rely on a diverse set of proven, market-ready, and cost-effective energy efficiency (electric) technologies and conservation strategies. - Use an overarching program structure and CSPs that will help achieve economies of scale by consolidating program component-level administrative and delivery functions and by encouraging customer participation in multiple program components through effective cross-promotion and having a single view of the customer across all measures and components. - Provide multiple program options and controls that help PPL Electric Utilities manage the pace of programs (to achieve the savings and costs in the EE&C Plan) and reduce the frequency of formal EE&C Plan changes.
-These include modifying marketing tactics, adjusting incentive levels within specified ranges, offering different measures at different times, and offering multiple delivery channels. - Effective program design.
-To design these programs, the Company relied on proven, costeffective technologies and delivery strategies and based its participation, savings, and cost projections on well-researched market potential data, historical performance, and analysis of regional and national trends in similar markets.
+These include modifying marketing tactics, adjusting incentive levels within specified ranges, offering different measures at different times, and offering multiple delivery channels.